LezaMalik/Programming_Concepts/coding.md

     for (let i = 2; i * i < n; i++) {
         // For each 'i', iterate through multiples of 'i' starting from 'i^2' for (let j = i * i; j < n; j += i) {
-            // Mark the multiples of 'i' as 'false' in the 'hashArray' hashArray[j] = false;
+            // Mark the multiples of i as 'false' in the 'hashArray' hashArray[j] = false;
         }
     }